 ENVIRONMENT_NAME: "your company's name, in lowercase with no spaces"

 Tonic writes all logs to STDOUT.
-You can view the exact logs being collected and shared by viewing what is being written to STDOUT.
-One way to accomplish this, assuming the Tonic container is running in Docker would be to run
+To view the exact logs that are collected and shared, view what is written to STDOUT.

 If the Tonic container runs in Docker, you can run: